 Open Farm

-Open Farm stands behind their products being healthy and delicious, but they still accept any returns made on their website as long as it’s within 15 days of the purchase date.
+Open Farm stands behind its products being healthy and delicious, but it still accepts returns as long as they are within 15 days of the purchase date.
 To return a product purchased via their site, you’ll need to email or call their customer service to get instructions and a mailing address you can return to.
-Once they’ve received the returned product, the company will refund your money or exchange it for another product if you prefer.
-However, refunds don’t include shipping, only the cost of the actual product.

 Orijen